snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 ## Chapter 15 - Azure

+Azure is the Microsoft Cloud Computing Platform.
+Azure is built around teh cocnepts of identity management and role based access control.
+Within in azure we have a set of resources of various types that we can control.
+At the heart of Azure is the Azure Active Directory.
+This is used to perform identifty managemewnt.
 Azure testing can be broken down into the

 * Accessing Azure and Reconnaissance.
 This is concerned with gaining access to the Azure environment and starting to profile the Azure Tenancy.